mikebrad140/ST558---Project-2/Entertainment.md

 ![](Entertainment_files/figure-gfm/Summarization5-1.png)<!-- -->

-Besides the length of content, the effect of length of title on average_shares was also analyzed.
-In the plot of average_shares versus length of title.
-The title with medium length showed the highest average_shares, while which is just slightly higher than that of Long and short length of title.
-It is obvious that very long titles will reduce average_shares.
+In addition to analyzing the effect of content length on average_shares, we also examined the impact of title length on this variable.
+By plotting average_shares against the length of the title, we observed several interesting trends.

+The plot revealed that titles with a medium length exhibited the highest average number of shares.
+Surprisingly, the average shares for titles of long and short length were only slightly lower than those of medium-length titles.
+However, it is evident that very long titles have a negative effect on the average number of shares.

+These findings suggest that maintaining a moderate length for article titles is associated with higher average shares, while excessively long titles may have a detrimental impact on the article’s shareability.

 ``` r
 # Calculate the average shares by title length category